-For most of us, work takes up the majority of our time during the day.
-In order for a business to run efficiently and productively, the work environments are required to meet certain criteria.
+For most of us, work takes up the majority of our time.
+In order for a business to run efficiently and productively, these environments are required to meet certain criteria.
 In this blog, I chose to write about mental health in the workplace.

 So, what is mental health?
 As defined by WHO, mental health is ‘the ability of every person to recognize and develop his or her potential, cope with the stresses of everyday life, work productively and successfully, and make a positive contribution to the community’.

 At some point in their lives, one in four people will suffer from mental health issues, which have a significant impact on their well-being.
-Ill mental health can lead to serious problems like anxiety and depression (the most common forms of mental health conditions) to severe illnesses like bipolar disorder or schizophrenia.
+Illness here can lead to serious problems like anxiety and depression (the most common conditions) to severe sicknesses like bipolar disorder or schizophrenia.

 Many mental health risks exist within the workplace.
 Most of those associated risks include inadequate health and safety policies, poor communication and management practices, limited participation in decision-making or low control over one’s area of work, no support for employees, inflexible working hours, and unclear tasks or organizational objectives.

-Symptoms of the mental health issue can be portrayed differently by individuals, therefore, the presence of effective, professional mental health support in the workplace is crucial.
+Symptoms of the mental health issue can be portrayed differently by individuals, therefore, the presence of effective, professional support in the workplace is crucial.

 There is a correlation between a positive office environment and economic gain.
-This is as often, individuals suffering from mental health issues may require support tailored specially to their needs.
+This is as often individuals suffering may require support tailored specially to their needs.

 A vital part of well-being is mental health.
 In addition to determining how you feel, think, and function, your psychological wellness also affects how you behave with others.
 It is, therefore, crucial to stay healthy by using appropriate measures to ensure psychological wellness.